leonzdev/mr6500/mods.md

 No one wants to lose root access.
 Things to perserve
 * Firmware version.
 Meaning - disable auto update
 * Root telnet
+### Disable update
+`dx` entry `Oma.DMAccountServerAddress1` is used as the server URL for auto update.
+Volue for stock ATT MR6500 is `https://xdm.wireless.att.com:443/oma`.
+The value is stored in NVRAM so flashing a firmware doesn't override it.

+To disable auto update, set it to garbage or an empty string:
+`dx -c Oma.DMAccountServerAddress1 ""`

 ## SSH